 And, here is the final card they created for that leader (who did give me permission to share this):

 The second time I used this was on a Happy Hour call where one of the group members had a birthday.
 We created a birthday card for her while she played in the first box.

 A third way I’ve used this is to make a card for a colleague who wasn’t feeling well.
 We created a card to let her know we were thinking about her.

-Here are some tips to help you successfully facilitate this team building activity:
+Here are some tips to help you successfully facilitate virtual cards team building activity:

 There are so many fun ways to apply this.
 I recommend making it a birthday tradition with your team.
 You can also use it to celebrate Employee of the Month or any other special occasion.

 About the Author: Leigh Ann Rodgers, Founder of Better Teams and Forward, is an IAF Certified Professional Facilitator with 20 years of experience in the human development field.
 Leigh Ann is a skilled meeting facilitator, trainer, and coach working across the globe to help leaders cultivate teams that are happy and high-performing.

 Learn.
 Share.
 Practice.
 Move FORWARD.
 Join the Better Teams community, FORWARD, to network and grow with some of the most experienced professionals in the field of team building and facilitation.
 LEARN MORE